swapbcs/carbon-down/README.md

 ### Project Link

-- Please click here [here](https://github.com/jitasek/carbon-down) to see the contents of our project in Github
+- Please click [here](https://github.com/jitasek/carbon-down) to see the contents of our project in Github
-- Here [here](https://jitasek.github.io/carbon-down/) you can access directly the web page
+- [here](https://jitasek.github.io/carbon-down/) you can access directly the web page
-- Please click here [here](https://docs.google.com/presentation/d/1TYoXgIxT0TbWKb5QAIZFguArPE2ShADOfkmo18jEbus/edit#slide=id.gfd4231a3f5_0_3) to see the presentation of the project
+- Please click [here](https://docs.google.com/presentation/d/1TYoXgIxT0TbWKb5QAIZFguArPE2ShADOfkmo18jEbus/edit#slide=id.gfd4231a3f5_0_3) to see the presentation of the project

 ### Getting Started